shpeUNT/shpeunt.github.io/_officers/Diana-Gallegos.md

 hometown: Ennis, TX
 degree: Bachelors in Computer Science
 position: Treasurer
-quote: Embracing failure is the most important trait I've developed in my career.
-I have tried to learn from my failures, and I believe it has made me stronger, more confident and more resilient. - Reshma Saujani
+quote: “Embracing failure is the most important trait I've developed in my career.
+I have tried to learn from my failures, and I believe it has made me stronger, more confident and more resilient.” - Reshma Saujani
 bio: I am a junior at the University of North Texas where I am majoring in Computer Science.
 After studying as a business major for two years, my decision to switch majors has allowed me to rediscover the purpose and curiosity I felt when studying engineering in high school.
 Currently, I am the SHPE UNT 2022-2023 officer, and I am beyond excited and grateful to be a part of this organization.
 background:
 - First GEneration Latina College Student